gramineproject/graphene/Examples/java/README.md

 This directory contains an example for running a HelloWorld Java example in Graphene, including the Makefile and a template for generating the manifest.
-The application is tested on Ubuntu 18.04 with both normal Linux and SGX platforms.
-This example is tested with openjdk11.

 # Generating the manifest